-Apple Inc. (AAPL), targeted by Greenpeace International over its energy consumption, said its 500,000- square-foot data center in Maiden, North Carolina, will be powered entirely by renewable sources by the end of the year.
+Apple Inc. (AAPL:US), targeted by Greenpeace International over its energy consumption, said its 500,000- square-foot data center in Maiden, North Carolina, will be powered entirely by renewable sources by the end of the year.

 The move, announced today on Apple’s website, follows protests at the company’s headquarters in Cupertino, California, and elsewhere.
 Greenpeace demonstrators criticized the world’s largest technology company for using too much coal.